Quick inner navigation:

 Generally, setting up a wallet on your computer is pretty straightforward if you follow the instructions.
-What is crucial to remember is that if you lose your private key, MyEthereumWallet cannot help you recover because it is not responsible for storing your key.
+What is crucial to remember is that if you lose your private key, MyEthereumWallet cannot help you recover it because it is not responsible for storing your key.
 It is only an interface where users and the Ethereum blockchain can interact.

+MyEtherWallet is useful especially for users who want to have a full control over their coins.
+It offers a number of features that make it a quite user-friendly wallet.
+But like all other wallets, MyEtherWallet is not perfect.
 One major issue is how easily its service can be compromised.
 If the Ethereum Network experiences high traffic, this could lead to congestion and as a result, its service could literally come to a standstill.
 This means that it can take hours before transactions are confirmed until the congestion eases up.